os-chip-design/chip-design-intro/03_verilog.md

 ## Summary

- * Verilog is the standard language for OS tools
+ * Verilog is the standard language for open-source tools
  * In general used in ASIC design
    - VHDL is a bit dead
  * We looked at a bit on Verilog